Lead Isotopes (Pb) Geochemistry Overview

 A total of 43 lead (Pb) isotopes are now known, including very unstable synthetic species, but five are used commonly in geochemical research (Figure 1).
 Lead has four relatively stable isotopes: 204Pb, 206Pb, 207Pb and 208Pb; the final three of which represent ends of decay chains.
 206Pb is at the end of the uranium decay chain, 207Pb at the end of the actinium decay chain and 208Pb is at the end of the thorium decay chain.
-210Pb is a short-lived naturally occurring isotope with a half-life of 22.6 years; its convenient half-life is widely used for dating glacial age and recent sediments and peat deposits, but it is not currently offered at Isobar.
+210Pb is a short-lived naturally occurring isotope with a half-life of 22.6 years; this isotope is widely used for dating glacial age and recent sediments and peat deposits, but it is not currently offered at Isobar.

 The five lead isotope species that are commonly used in geochemical studies.

 Lead isotope ratios within the uranium decay chain are a function of the amount of uranium and thorium present.
 Geological processes affect the amount of U and Th present, thus, lead isotopes serve as a useful tool for understanding the nature and timing of these processes.
 Since the lead isotopic composition of geologic material is a function of three independent decay chains, there is a great potential for isotopic variability in minerals.

 Sample types available for lead analysis: bone, igneous rock, marine sediments, lacustrine sediments, metal artifacts/coins, mineral dust, soil, tooth enamel and water.